uncodedlb/waprolb/_posts/2015-06-18-Meetup-Jun.md

 layout: post
 ---

 > Note: This is a placeholder and not the actual event post ...
 We're a community of volunteers (with day jobs).
 If you're speaking, please [Edit](https://github.com/lbtech/lbtech.github.io/edit/master/_posts/2015-06-18-Meetup-Jun.md) and fill out with your presentation topic & personal bio.
+If you're just looking around, well then, this is the latest news. :)

 The Long Beach [Web & App dev Professionals (WAPRO)](http://wapro.lbtech.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and share the **values** of open source software (F/OSS).
 We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://wapro.lbtech.org